-Chimney breasts and fireplaces Repair category 1 Notes There is a fireplace within the living room which appears to be currently utilised.
-It should be emphasised that the flues were not checked.
-All other original fireplaces have been removed/ blocked and we assume adequately vented.
+Chimney breasts and fireplaces

+Repair category 1

+Notes There is a fireplace installed within the property incorporating modern living flame gas fire.
+It should be emphasised that the flues were not checked or appliance tested.

 Internal decorations

 Repair category 1

 Notes The property is generally in fresh decoration throughout.